dspinellis/alexandria3k/_sources/downloading.rst.txt

 ~~~~~~~~~~~

 You can populate a database with the data from the PubMed/MEDLINE database
 from the National Library of Medicine (NLM).
-The data is available from
+The data are available from
 `here <https://ftp.ncbi.nlm.nih.gov/pubmed/baseline/>`__.
 You can also download the data from the FTP server which is documented in
 `this readme file <https://ftp.ncbi.nlm.nih.gov/pubmed/baseline/README.txt>`__.
-Some data is overlapping with the Crossref dataset, but the PubMed data
+Publication data are overlapping with the Crossref dataset,
+but the PubMed data contain additional information
-contains additional information such as MeSH terms and grants.
-Also it complements
+such as MeSH terms and grants.
-the Crossref data as for example some affiliations are only available in the PubMed data.
+They also complement the Crossref data as for example some affiliations
+are only available in the PubMed data.

 Other data sources